chenning2011/qacOutliers/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of qacOutliers is to help detect multivariate and univariate outliers using seven different methods.
+The goal of qacOutliers is to detect multivariate and univariate outliers using seven different methods.
 This package consolidates methods from multiple different R packages and makes them more easily accessible.